Joe Keery

-Joseph David Keery (born April 24, 1992) is an American actor and musician.
-He is best known for playing Steve Harrington in the science fiction series Stranger Things (2016–present) and for his role in the comedy film Free Guy (2021).
-Keery releases music under the stage name Djo.
-He is a former member of the psychedelic rock band Post Animal.
+Joseph David Keery (born April 24, 1992), also known professionally in music as Djo, is an American actor and musician.
+He became known for playing Steve Harrington in the science fiction series Stranger Things (2016–present), and has since starred in the comedy film Free Guy (2021) and in the fifth season of the crime comedy-drama series Fargo (2023–2024).